Workplace Accommodation Services

 Supporting Services for UNI Faculty and Staff

-- An accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.
+An accommodation is any change in the work environment or in the way things are customarily done that enables an individual with a disability to enjoy equal employment opportunities.
+When employees with disabilities face barriers in the workplace, providing reasonable accommodations may assist in removing those barriers.

-- Whether or not an accommodation is reasonable will vary according to the position the employee holds, the way their disability or medical condition affects their ability to do their job, and the environment that they work in.
+- Whether or not an accommodation is reasonable will vary depending on the position the employee holds, the way their disability affects their ability to do their job, and the environment that they work in.

-- Reasonable accommodations for employees are selected according to anticipated effectiveness with some consideration given to cost versus benefit.
+- Reasonable accommodations for employees are determined based on the anticipated effectiveness with some consideration given to cost versus benefit.

 Employee Eligibility

-- Not all employees with disabilities or health conditions will require the same accommodation and some employees with disabilities may not require any workplace accommodation.
+- Not all employees with disabilities will require the same accommodations and some employees with disabilities may not require any workplace accommodations.

-- Each accommodation request is evaluated on a case-by-case basis to determine whether the employee’s disability or health condition necessitates an accommodation to perform the essential functions of their position.
+Each accommodation request is evaluated on a case-by-case basis to determine whether the employee’s situation necessitates an accommodation to perform the essential functions of their position.

 Request a Workplace Accommodation

-- If an employee has a disability or health condition affecting their ability to perform their job, they may request a reasonable accommodation by informing their supervisor or the HRS Leave & Accommodations Coordinator of their need.
+If you are an employee with a disability that is affecting your ability to perform your job, you may request a reasonable accommodation by informing your supervisor of your need and/or completing the workplace accommodation request form.

 - Supervisors who receive accommodation requests should inform the Leave & Accommodations Coordinator in HRS to initiate the interactive process.

-- For those employees with obvious impairments, medical certification is not required to determine eligibility, however may be beneficial.
+- For employees with obvious impairments, medical certification is not required to determine eligibility; however, healthcare provider recommendations may be beneficial in the interactive process.

-- Student employees who require a workplace accommodation should follow the same process as other UNI employees.
+- Student employees who require a workplace accommodation to perform the functions of their job with the university should follow the same process as other UNI employees.

 Interactive Process